Frequently Asked Questions

 What is the Atlantic Coast District Dental Association (ACDDA)?

-No, the Atlantic Coast District Dental Association is not a dental office.
-We are a professional organization dentist belong to.
-The ACDDA is part of the American Dental Association.
-Dentists may choose to join the ACDDA, and in doing so, also will be a member of the Florida Dental Association and the American Dental Association.
+No, the Atlantic Coast District Dental Association (ACDDA) is not a dental office.
+The ACDDA is part of the American Dental Association and the Florida Dental Association.
+This is a volunteer organization that dentists may choose to join.
 Not all dentists are members, and do not have to be a member to practice dentistry in the state of Florida.

 What does it mean if a dentist is a member of the Atlantic Coast District Dental Association, the Florida Dental Association, and the American Dental Association?